Omar-036/VerdiShop/README.md

 # Final Project - React + Vite

+                                To run the project locally:

-To Run The Project: npm install -> npm run dev
+                            Run npm install to install dependencies.

+                    Then run npm run dev to start the development server.

 > ✅ I confirm that I completed the entire project by myself and did not seek help from anyone.
 > 🕑 I completed the assignment at 2 AM.
 I just need to deploy it on GitHub and submit it by 4 PM.